Grave’s disease: A nutritional approach

 Other foods that are considered goitrogens (a thyroid antagonist found in food) include plants of the genus Brassica (cabbage, turnips, kale, rutabaga, watercress, Brussels sprouts, cauliflower, broccoli and kohlrabi).
 These vegetables seem to be more of a concern for hypothyroidism (underactive thyroid).
 However, each case must be analyzed individually.
 Since Brassica vegetables block the uptake of iodine, there is a case in the scientific literature showing that this can have profound negative effects on a patient with Grave’s disease.
 Brassica plants are particularly goitrogenic in their raw state and therefore must be cooked.
 Consumption should be based on individual case analysis.

 The goal of a diet program for Grave’s disease is to remove all foods that may be triggering the body to create antibodies against parts of the thyroid and subsequently attack its own tissues.
-Researchers believe that one of the possible causes of autoimmune ailments are certain foods that are new to humanity (grain products, dairy products, lentils and beans, and yeasted foods), which have only appeared in the past 40,000 years.
+Researchers believe that certain foods that are new to humanity (grain products, dairy products, lentils and beans, and yeasted foods), which have only appeared in the past 40,000 years, are one of the possible causes of autoimmune ailments.
 Meats, nuts, vegetables and fruits have been eaten for more than 2 million years.
-Therefore, returning to a diet that is made of meat, nuts, and produce may remove one of the main offending causes behind autoimmune problems.
+Therefore, returning to a diet that is made of meat, nuts and produce may remove one of the main offending causes behind autoimmune problems.
 In essence, this is a Paleolithic diet.

 In a Paleolithic diet, protein makes up about 25-30 percent of calories and is derived almost exclusively from lean meats and fish.
 This contrasts with the North American diet, which consists of only 10-15 percent protein and is derived from poor quality, high-fat meats, grains, dairy products and legumes.
 Thus both the amount and sources vary greatly between the two dietary practices.
 Proteins play a major role in autoimmune disease and thus these new sources of proteins (dairy, grains, legumes), which present the immune system with completely new protein fragments, are very problematic.
 Celiac disease is a fine example of a disease driven by specific proteins found in some grains.